DigiTurk84/class-incremental-polytope/README.md

 # Class-incremental Learning with Pre-allocated Fixed Classifiers

+This repo contains the original code used for the experiments of "Class-incremental Learning with Pre-allocated Fixed Classifiers".

+Our code relies on the framework of "Re-evaluating Continual Learning Scenarios: A Categorization and Case for Strong Baselines" paper available at https://github.com/GT-RIPL/Continual-Learning-Benchmark

+Refer to our paper for more details: <link to paper will be updated as soon the conference will publish it online>
+If you have any question, feel free to open an issue.

 ## Abstract
 > In class-incremental learning, a learning agent faces a stream of data with the goal of learning new classes while not forgetting  previous ones.